HOW MUCH DOES IT COST? – FEES

 Sex is a funny thing in that it’s everywhere (all over the media, movies, internet), and yet it’s rare to have frank, honest conversations about our sex lives with others.
-Without practice talking about sex, it can be hard to talk about… at first.
-But it gets easier with practice.
+Without practice, talking about sex can be difficult… at first.
+But it gets easier with time.

-Know that I have been working in the field of sexual health for a very long time; there aren’t many things that can shock me at this point.
-I do my best to create a safe, non-judgmental environment to talk about this difficult—but very important—topic.
+Know that we at the Tri Health Clinic have been working in the field of sexual health for a very long time; there aren’t many things that can shock any of us at this point.
+We do our best to create a safe, non-judgemental environment to talk about this difficult—but very important—topic.

 WHAT DO I NEED TO KNOW ABOUT ONLINE THERAPY?